meows/party/README.md

 # Requirements

 - [PostgreSQL 15](https://postgresapp.com/downloads.html)
 - Download the `.env` file from the discord server and save to project root.
+The file should have the `DATABASE_URL` variable set to the local postgresql.

 # Installation